mindulle/garden/content/fruit/Coding/Refactoring/techniques/moving-features-between-objects/introduce-foreign-method.md

----
-description: "Problem: A utility class doesn't contain the method that you need and you can't add the method to the class.
-Solution: Add the method to a client class and pass an object of the utility class to it as an argument."
-lang: en
-title: Introduce Foreign Method
----
 # Introduce Foreign Method

 ### Problem

 A utility class doesn't contain the method that you need and you can't add the method to the class.

 ```ts
 class Report {
   // ...